Lydgalleriet er glade for å presentere Jiska Huizing og en undersøkelse av hennes arbeid gjennom prosjektet titulert Torn Tracks.

 The artist will be present during the exhibition’s opening times, working on new tracks to add to the archive; thereby expanding it while it is on display.
 Visitors are given the opportunity to sit down and listen in to this process.
 The gallery space will be a room in which you can wander around and that gives space for discussion, but does not demand it.

-At the opening of the exhibition, during the first Lydklubb event, the artist will give a short presentation on the project and perform a Torn Track.
+At the opening of the exhibition, the artist will give a short presentation on the project and perform a Torn Track.